kriswill/snowglobe-lib/readme.md

 - x86_64-linux
 - aarch64-linux (limited package support)

+There are a few methods for consuming the modules, depending on your preferences.

-# Add to an independent flake
+# 1. Raw addition to a flake

 First, add the input: